CornerSeatStudio/HornsAndScrolls/README.md

 Pull: from web to local

+Branch: an alternate "timeline" to work on featuers and not step on other's toes

+Pull Request: when a branch is ready to be merged with the master, submit this and someone (probably me) will deal with the merge conflicts

 I have actually used this before for mods and shit

 so basically put into projects what we have to do and what is done already.